bdanielle092/SQL-Course/book-3-carnival-transactions/chapters/TRIGGERS.md

 ## Practice: Carnival

 1. Create a trigger for when a new Sales record is added, set the purchase date to 3 days from the current date.
 1. Create a trigger for updates to the Sales table.
 If the pickup date is on or before the purchase date, set the pickup date to 7 days after the purchase date.
-If the pickup date is less than 7 days out from the purchase date, add 4 additional days to the pickup date.
+If the pickup date is after the purchase date but less than 7 days out from the purchase date, add 4 additional days to the pickup date.